 The Mayor's charities

-The Mayor of Guildford's Local Distress Fund
+The Mayor of Guildford's Local Support Fund

-Nigel will also continue to support the Mayor of Guildford's Local Distress Fund.
+Richard will also continue to support the Mayor of Guildford's Local Support Fund (formerly known as The Mayor of Guildford's Local Distress Fund).
 The economic climate continues to challenge a large number of people, and some struggle on a daily basis to make ends meet.
 The fund provides vital support by granting small sums of money to help those in genuine need.

-Guildford is unusual in that its mayors have their own long-established charity, the Mayor of Guildford's Local Distress Fund.
+Guildford is unusual in that its mayors have their own long-established charity, the Mayor of Guildford's Local Support Fund.
 This charity makes grants to individuals and families throughout the borough who are experiencing financial difficulties.

 Find out more about the Mayor of Guildford's Local Support Fund and how to apply for help.